Back to guides

 How to win business with LinkedIn newsletters

-If your company page has over 150 LinkedIn followers, then you can take advantage of LinkedIn newsletters.
+If your company page has over 150 LinkedIn followers, you can use LinkedIn company newsletters.
+You can also start a personal LinkedIn newsletter at any time.

-Here we share our LinkedIn newsletter strategy and show you how to combine newsletters with LinkedIn automation to help you increase your company’s newsletter subscribers and generate leads.
-For some of the elements, you'll need Dux-Soup, and the good news is you can try for free if it's your first time.
+We'll also share our LinkedIn newsletter strategy and show you how to combine newsletters with LinkedIn automation to help you increase both your company’s and personal LinkedIn newsletter subscribers and generate leads.
+For some of the elements, you'll need Dux-Soup, and the good news is you can try it for free if it's your first time.

 Why newsletters?

-Newsletters stand apart from company posts when it comes to both credibility and visibility.
+Newsletters stand apart from LinkedIn posts when it comes to both credibility and visibility.
 Let's explain:

 Credibility